-Bake for 25 minutes; flip over and bake for about 10 to 15 minutes longer, or until cooked through.
+Flip over and bake for about 10 to 15 minutes longer, or until cooked through.

 - If you would rather skip the step of flipping the chicken while it bakes, you can place the coated chicken breasts on a cooling rack set over a baking sheet.
 The air will circulate underneath the chicken and crisp up the underside while baking.

-If you would rather not have the slight tinge of sweetness in your oven-fried chicken, you can simply replace the honey mustard with just plain Dijon; mix with the mayonnaise and dried herbs and spread on the chicken as instructed.
+- If you would rather not have the slight tinge of sweetness in your oven-fried chicken, you can simply replace the honey mustard with just plain Dijon; mix with the mayonnaise and dried herbs and spread on the chicken as instructed.